You are currently accessing Latin Lawyer via your firmwide account.

 How open is your country to investments and acquisitions by foreign buyers?
 Is there a level playing field when foreign and domestic bidders compete to buy the same domestic target company?

 Are corruption and compliance concerns affecting M&A activity?
 Are there industries where this is a particular issue?

 How big a part of M&A activity is the restructuring of financially troubled companies?
 Have you seen more of this in 2016 as compared with 2015?
 What are the prospects for 2017?

 Does your country’s bankruptcy law permit the reorganisation of the debtor as a going concern, and the acquisition of the entity out of bankruptcy?
 Are you seeing much activity in this area?

 Has there been any increase in shareholder activism and hostile takeovers?
 Are international hedge funds active in your market?
 What defences are target companies permitted to adopt?

 How well protected are minority shareholders in public companies?
-Recent developments -- more independent directors, special committees, independent advisers, fairness opinions?
+What recent developments have there been as relates to independent directors, special committees, independent advisors, fairness opinions?